denisrosset/scipython/_sources/packages/index.md.txt

 python -m venv .venv
 ```

+- If you are not happy with the system Python version, use [pyenv](https://github.com/pyenv/pyenv)
+  (I haven't tried those)

-.. and you do not need to do anything special to use Poetry.
+for these two last options, and you do not need to do anything special to use Poetry.

-- If you are not happy with the system Python version:
+- If you want to use Conda:

   Use Conda to set non-Python-package things, such as the Python interpreter